euptonqa/capital-gains-subscription/README.md

     <tr>
         <td>/capital-gains-subscription/subscribe/non-resident/individual-nino</td>
         <td>POST</td>
-        <td>End point that registers a business partner in ETMP and subscribes a non-resident individual user known to HMRC to the Capital Gains Tax Service.
+        <td>End point that registers a business partner in ETMP and subscribes a non-resident individual user known to the HMRC to the Capital Gains Tax Service.
 Returns a JSON object containing a subscription reference.
 This requires the following request parameters: nino : String</td>
     </tr>
     <tr>
         <td>/capital-gains-subscription/subscribe/non-resident/individual</td>